 Cats are commonly tested for viruses like FIV and FeLV.
 These viruses weaken their immune system.
 Dogs are checked for viruses like Parvovirus and Distemper.
 These tests help in early detection and therefore quicker treatment, better and faster results, and isolation to prevent spread.

 These health screening test help find intestinal parasites.
 These can range from mildly annoying to seriously harmful diseases.
 Keeping your pet on a regular checkup schedule will help keep your cat and dog (and your family) safe from many unwelcome parasites.

 This test is a vital window into your pet’s urinary tract health.
 It will help diagnose infections, kidney issues, or diabetes.
 It’s a simple urine test, but it can reveal a lot, like the presence of blood, protein, or glucose.

 Thyroid issues are common in pets, with cats many times being prone to hyperthyroidism and dogs to hypothyroidism.
 Symptoms can vary, but these can include weight changes and fur problems.
 Health screening blood tests can be used to monitor thyroid hormone levels, and this in turn helps keep these pet conditions in check.

-Please don’t hesitate to contact us if you have any concerns regarding your dog’s nutrition or if you would simply like to discuss this topic with us.
+Please don’t hesitate to contact us if you have any concerns regarding your dog’s nutrition or if you would simply like to discuss this health screening tests with us.